Skip to main content

 There are days when this journey feels overwhelming.
 Seeing a parent slowly change is something no one can fully prepare for.
 And watching the other parent carry that weight alone can be just as difficult.

 But in between the hard moments, there are still small, meaningful ones like shared meals, familiar songs, quiet conversations.
 Those moments matter more now than ever.
+And I understand why my dad wants lots of photo taking whenever he is out with her and even with their friends.
+For memory sake and in case one day they totally lost their memory.

 We may not be able to stop time or completely prevent memory decline.
 But with patience, structure, and support, we can make this stage of life a little more manageable and a lot more humane.